 Using aluminum foil, cover the stems.
 Seal the edges with blue painters tape to protect the stems from the paint.

 Lay your pumpkins out on a drop cloth in a well-ventilated area like an open garage.

 Step 4.
 Spray Paint to create your DIY Painted Pumpkins

 Spray a couple of light coats of paint on your pumpkins.
 Just follow general spray paint instructions.
 Do several light coats.
 Then turn them over to get the underside.

-Now for my favorite part….Styling!
-Have fun decorating with your “new” vintage looking pumpkins!
+Next, it’s time for my favorite part….Styling!
+Have fun decorating with your “new” vintage-looking pumpkins.

 For more fun fall craft ideas take a look at this fun project: